brkcrdk/admin/README.md

 -   Semantic UI
 -   Styled Components.

   Also this time i did try to make my file structure and code cleaner.
-Project is not complete yet but i will work on it.
+Project is not complete yet but i will keep work on it.